LiveBacteria/react-weather-app/README.md

 A simple weather app but this time utilizes react and jasmine

 ## Features
-Jasmine - testing and validations
+* Jasmine - Testing and Validations
-React - Frontend UI
+* React - Frontend UI
-Express - Backend server in Node
+* Express - Backend server in Node